DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

 3. Recording trace data on mobile apps for COVID-19 epidemiological investigation

 * If all three conditions above are satisfied, the enterance gate will open.
 But If one of the three is not satified, the alert light and sound turns on and the entrance gate will closed automatically.
-* Like Amazon GO, there is no need for resident personnel.
+* like Amazon GO, there is no need for resident personnel.
 It can also effectively defend COVID-19.
+* It provide IoT powered connectivity.
+So various functions can be extended through the Internet connection.

 <img width="461" src="https://user-images.githubusercontent.com/1857075/152288805-4696ca50-7c8c-4e24-977a-befa3fdd1dff.JPG">